loyjoy/academy/basic/menu/analytics/analytics.md

 Here you can see how often the experience was shared via email.

 #### Shared native
+Here you can see how often the experience was shared via the sharing button.

 #### Shared via Twitter
 Here you can see how often the experience was shared via Twitter.